Shock diamond: Mechanism

 As the exhaust passes through the normal shock wave, its temperature increases, igniting excess fuel and causing the glow that makes the shock diamonds visible.
-The illuminated regions either appear as disks or diamonds, giving them their name.
+The illuminated regions either appear as disks or diamonds, giving them their characteristic name.

-Eventually the flow expands enough so that its pressure is again below ambient, at which point the expansion fan reflects from the contact discontinuity (the outer edge of the flow).
+Eventually the flow expands enough so that its pressure is again below ambient, at which point the expansion fan reflects from the contact discontinuity (i.e., the outer edge of the flow).
 The reflected waves, called the compression fan, cause the flow to compress.
 If the compression fan is strong enough, another oblique shock wave will form, creating a second Mach disk and shock diamond.
 The pattern of disks and diamonds would repeat indefinitely if the gases were ideal and frictionless; however, turbulent shear at the contact discontinuity causes the wave pattern to dissipate with distance.

-Diamond patterns can similarly form when a nozzle is under-expanded (exit pressure higher than ambient), in lower atmospheric pressure at higher altitudes.
+Diamond patterns can similarly form when a nozzle is under-expanded (i.e., exit pressure higher than ambient) in a lower atmospheric pressure environment at higher altitudes.
 In this case, the expansion fan is first to form, followed by the oblique shock.

 Alternative sources

-Shock diamonds are most commonly associated with jet and rocket propulsion, but they can form in other systems.
+Shock diamonds are most commonly associated with jet and rocket propulsion, but they can form in other systems as well.

-Natural gas pipeline blowdowns

-Shock diamonds can be seen during gas pipeline blowdowns because the gas is under high pressure and exits the blowdown valve at extreme speeds.